arsantiagolopez/picks/README.md

 - Tips are displayed in cards with the tour level logo, start time, tournament name, headline, prediction, odds, units staked and reasoning.
 - Completed predictions are graded with either a win, loss, or push, and the resulting profits are displayed on the slip.
 - Stats are automatically calculated and displayed on the Records and Stats page.
-- The Records page shows the most important stats in the win/loss/push overall record, return of investment (ROI), units staked, units returned, and others.
+- The Records page shows the most important stats in the win/loss/push overall record; return on investment (ROI), units staked, units returned, and others.
 - The Stats page shows more detailed stats like the total amount of picks, days tracked, current streaks, longest streaks, win percentage, profits over a week, a month, a year, overall.
-There's also a projections section that allows you to calculate how much money you would have made if you followed the tipsters tips on different intervals.
+There's also a projections section that allows you to calculate how much money you would have made if you followed the tipster's tips on different intervals.
-- Admins have access to protected routes where they can add new tips, parlays, decide on preferred picks release time, preferred UI for users.
+- Admins have access to protected routes where they can add new tips or parlays and decide on preferred picks release time or preferred UI for users.
-- Admins can update picks before the match starts, update time displayed on the pick for tipster's credibility.
+- Admins can update picks before the match starts and update time displayed on the pick for tipster's credibility.
 - Admins can grade the pick as a win, loss, or push after the event has finished.

 <h2 id="tech">‎‍💻 Tech Stack</h2>